Avery Township, Humboldt County, Iowa

-Avery Township is one of twelve townships in Humboldt County, Iowa, USA.
+Avery Township is one of twelve townships in Humboldt County, Iowa, United States.
 As of the 2000 census, its population was 316.

 History

 Avery Township was organized in 1873.
 It is named for O. F. Avery, a pioneer settler.

 Geography

 According to the United States Census Bureau, Avery Township covers an area of 36.2 sqmi; of this, 35.8 sqmi is land and 0.4 sqmi is water.